celestiaorg/celestia-app/readme.md

 # lazyledgerapp

 **lazyledgerapp** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+It uses LazyLedger's fork of the cosmos sdk and [lazyledger-core](https://github.com/lazyledger/lazyledger-core) in place of tendermint.

 ## Get started